GrokSurf's San Diego

 Preserving Colorado River resources in the Grand Canyon

-Posted by George J. Janczyn on February 9, 2010
+Posted by George J Janczyn on February 9, 2010

 It turns out that a high-flow experiment conducted by USGS to flush extra water from Glen Canyon Dam down the Colorado River in order to restore riverbanks and sandbars turned out to be a wash.
 Sandbar development occurred but once normal flows of clean water returned, so did the erosion.